 You’ll discover that despite being incarcerated in a feared Venetian prison, he mixed with other great figures of his age, including Mozart and Voltaire, as well as being a skilled mathematician and authoring dozens of books.
 His autobiography, published after his death, ran to twelve volumes, which gives you an indication of just how much he managed to pack into his eventful life.
 It’s little wonder that his life has inspired so many films, which you’ll also find out about on your visit.

 Opened in April 2018, 220 years after Casanova’s death in 1798, the Casanova Museum may be a recent addition to the glittering list of Venice Museums, but it’s already proving immensely popular with visitors.
-If you’re planning a trip to the beautiful city of Venice, it’s definitely a place you’ll want to add to your travel itinerary.
+If you’re planning a day trip to Venice, it’s definitely a place you’ll want to add to your travel itinerary.

 The Casanova Museum and Experience is open from 10am to 8pm everyday, so it’s easy to fit into a day of exploring the city.
 Find out more about how to visit this fantastic museum on your trip to Venice and how to book tickets here.